Write to MySQL

 Create a new Write Component

-- Using the Component Form
+- Form

-- Using the Files Panel
+- Files panel

-- Double-click the Flow where you want to create your component
+- Double-click the Flow where you want to create your Component

 - Right-click on any Component